 TG: The final thing is oak.
-How do you get that?
+How do you perceive that?

 BC: Dead center in the circle.
-If it’s older it’s to more to the left and then the newer, heavier toast things are to the right.
+If it’s older it’s to more to the left and then the newer, heavier toast is to the right.

 TG: Do you have images for it?

 BC: Yes, new oak is a brand spanking new barrel that could be standing up in a package, or it could be in a chai like at Opus or in a chateau—as in a lot of money and wood.
 If I look more to the left of that circle I’d see pictures of old barrels like the ones we saw in Jerez; like a barrel almost falling apart as in dried, decaying wood.

 TG: OK, let’s see if we can put this whole thing together: starting with the fruit, describe the whole sequence to me.